beverm2391/IDVF-Oxford-v1/README.md

 ## TODO

-- [ ] start to refactor parts of the codebase into reusable modules/rework abstractions
+- [X] start to refactor parts of the codebase into reusable modules/rework abstractions
+  - [ ] figure out why the run() func is only looping 3 times (should be 4?) - add some assert statement in for expected vs actual num models
 - [ ] run a naive report on new rv dataset
 - [ ] start comparing the different models by changing 1 thing at a time and observing the difference
 - [ ] get an LSTM running